-A gift to Harvard to turn medical discoveries into treatments
+A $200M pledge to Harvard to turn medical discoveries into treatments

-A foundation headed by philanthropist and businessman Len Blavatnik has given Harvard Medical School (HMS) its largest gift, $200 million, with the overarching aim of transforming new medical discoveries into patient treatments.
+A foundation headed by philanthropist and businessman Len Blavatnik has pledged $200 million to Harvard Medical School (HMS), its largest gift ever, with the overarching aim of transforming new medical discoveries into patient treatments.

 The gift, from the Blavatnik Family Foundation, was announced at a scientific symposium at the School on Thursday and was hailed for providing key resources at a time of enormous opportunity for medical science.